Facebook opens registration for its F8 developer conference

 As usual, you can expect keynotes showcasing some brand new product features.
 In addition to that, Facebook already shared a preliminary agenda with more than 50 developer sessions.
 If your company relies on Facebook APIs and tools, this is a good way to keep up with updates.

 And of course, developers will be able to talk with Facebook engineers about their work.
 This way, you can directly get feedback and ask for new features in a specific API or product.
-If you apply but don’t end up getting a ticket, there will be live streams.
+If you apply but don’t get a ticket, there will be live streams.

 0